 What Is Chagas Disease?

 The clinical signs of Chagas disease are variable and non-specific.
 Most infected dogs demonstrate subtle signs, such as lethargy, decreased appetite, and weight loss.
-In more severe cases, you may also notice more severe signs, such as fainting, exercise intolerance, vomiting, and diarrhea.
-If your dog becomes infected by T. cruzi there are three unique stages of infection with three unique sets of clinical signs:
+You may notice symptoms like fainting, exercise intolerance, vomiting, and diarrhea in more severe cases.
+If your dog becomes infected by T. cruzi, there are three stages of infection with unique sets of clinical signs.

-- Acute Phase: This phase occurs within a few weeks of infection.
-In some cases, there may be no clinical signs during the acute phase of infection.
-If your dog does exhibit symptoms during this phase, they may include lymph node enlargement, spleen enlargement (this is due to your dog's body trying to fight off the infections), pale gums (stemming from poor circulation), a decreased appetite, and diarrhea.
-Some infected dogs may die suddenly during this phase of infection, however most will enter the latent phase.
+- Acute Phase: The first phase occurs within a few weeks of infection.
+In some cases, there may be no symptoms during the acute phase of the disease, but if your dog does exhibit symptoms during this phase, they may include lymph node enlargement, spleen enlargement, pale gums, a decreased appetite, and diarrhea.
+Some infected dogs may die suddenly during this phase of infection, but most will enter the latent phase.

-- Latent Phase: This phase is typically asymptomatic and lasts 1-4 months.
+- Latent Phase: The latent phase is typically asymptomatic and lasts one to four months.
 An infected dog may die suddenly during this phase, but most will enter the chronic phase.

-- Chronic Phase: That final phase of infection will see T. cruzi organisms continue to replicate and migrate to internal organs, mainly targeting your dog's heart and brain tissue.
-This results in clinical signs that include symptoms commonly seen in dogs with heart disease.
-Symptoms such as coughing, exercise intolerance, shortness of breath, heart arrhythmia, and even sudden death.
+- Chronic Phase: The final phase of infection will see T. cruzi organisms continue to replicate and migrate to internal organs, mainly targeting your dog's heart and brain tissue.
+This results in clinical signs including coughing, exercise intolerance, shortness of breath, heart arrhythmia, and even sudden death.

 Causes of Chagas Disease

-During the acute phase, T. cruzi may be found in the blood or lymph nodes of your dog, but they are typically present in such low numbers that your vet won't be able to make an accurate diagnosis.
+During the acute phase, T. cruzi may be found in your dog's blood or lymph nodes but typically present in such low numbers that your vet won't be able to make an accurate diagnosis.
 A vet can administer an antibody test, but they often result in false positives.
-However, in the chronic phase, however, Chagas disease can be diagnosed by its clinical symptoms.
+However, in the chronic phase, Chagas disease can be diagnosed by its clinical symptoms.
 Your vet will ask questions about your dog's medical history and the environments it has been exposed to in recent weeks.

 How to Prevent Chagas Disease

-Keep your dog indoors at night, where they can sleep in clean bedding.
-Preventing your dog from eating potentially infected bugs and animals (including skunks, raccoons, and opossums) can also keep your dog T. cruzi free.
-If you live in an area with a high population of kissing bugs, you may also use pesticides in your yard to help control the population but ensure that it is a pet safe pesticide before you spray.
-Keeping wood piles away from the home and inaccessible to your dog while they are outside and keeping outdoor kennels or dog houses away from brush and wood piles can also minimize your dog's exposure to bugs.
+To prevent Chagas disease, keep your dog indoors at night, where it can sleep in clean bedding.
+It is essential to keep your dog from eating T. cruzi carriers, including bugs, skunks, raccoons, and opossums.
+If you live in an area with a high population of kissing bugs, you may also use pesticides in your yard to help control the population.
+Ensure that wood piles are inaccessible to your dog while outside to minimize your dog's exposure to bugs.
 Administering anti-kissing bug medication to your dog, such as Bravecto, Nexgard, and Trifexis can provide protection.

-If you live in a southern state and are concerned about Chagas disease and your dog's risk for contracting it, speak to your veterinarian for more information on what to look out for and how you can protect your pup and yourself.
+If you live in an area where Chagas disease is prevalent, speak to your veterinarian for more information on how to best protect your dog.